Kaila Colbin: Other work

 Colbin is the founder and managing director of Missing Link, a social media consultancy company.
 In 2011, Colbin launched ReImagine Christchurch, an online forum for discussing the future of post-quake Christchurch.
 Colbin was formerly a contributor for MediaPost, a marketing and advertising company, and spent four years as Chief Marketing Officer for Wellington-based MiniMonos, a virtual-world game for children, before leaving to focus on her Christchurch projects.

 Colbin has held various board positions, including as chair for the Natural Gourmet Institute for Health and Culinary Arts, founded by her mother.
 Colbin was formerly on the board of ChristchurchNZ as deputy chair, but chose to step down to avoid a conflict of interest with Ministry of Awesome, Missing Link Consultants and Boma NZ.
 She was also the deputy chair of CORE Education Ltd and chair of Ministry of Awesome.

 In 2015, Colbin became the curator and ambassador for the New Zealand branch of Singularity University, and went on to organise the SingularityU Australia Summit in 2018.

 Colbin has given numerous public talks, and describes herself as a "serial entrepreneur" and "international public speaker".

-Personal life

-Colbin is passionate about mathematics and excelled at the subject in secondary school.
-At the age of 14, Colbin began learning languages and spent time overseas in Italy; she can speak English, Spanish, French and Italian, and has said she is studying te reo Māori.